 General

-The model 2218 functions as the cabinet communications and control unit.
-The model 2218 communicates with the ATC through Serial Bus 1 (SB#1) and Serial Bus 2 (SB#2).
-One model 2218 is needed for each input functionality and each output functionality connected to the ATC.
+The Model 2218 functions as the cabinet communications and control unit.
+The Model 2218 communicates with the ATC through Serial Bus 1 (SB#1) and Serial Bus 2 (SB#2).
+One Model 2218 is needed for each input functionality and each output functionality connected to the ATC.

-The model 2218 is capable of processing 54 input/output pins and four optical input pins.
+The Model 2218 is capable of processing 54 input/output pins and four optical input pins.
 When installed in an Input Functionality, it processes 24 detector outputs, 24 detector status outputs, and provides six detector reset signals.
 In advanced detectors, the status outputs may be converted to per channel resets.
-When installed in an Output Functionality, the model 2218 controls 16 switch pack units (48 outputs) and four optical inputs through the CDC socket.
+When installed in an Output Functionality, the Model 2218 controls 16 switch pack units (48 outputs) and four optical inputs through the CDC socket.

 Model 2218 Functions